Damian34/git-repository-reader/README.md

 For example, sure, I can get the HEAD, but how can I be sure that an earlier commit split wasn’t just a `main` → `dev` pull update?

 Eventually, I dropped the idea of parsing the repository/branch structure in Git.
 That wasn’t my main goal anyway, I just needed a dataset for the app.
+Besides, the Git graph structure was neither an issue for storing data in MongoDB nor for mapping with a standard ObjectMapper.

 ---